Flow Control - Part 3

 fi

-home_dir in
+for home_dir in $dir_list; do

 total_dirs=$(find $home_dir -type d | wc -l)